-Committees: Audit Committee Finance Committee
+Age: 69 Committees: Audit Committee Finance Committee

-Mr. Kassling has been Chairman of the Board of Wabtec Corporation (technology-based equipment for the rail industry) since 1990.
+Mr. Kassling has been Lead Director of the Board of Directors of Wabtec Corporation (technology-based equipment for the rail industry) since May 2013.
+He was previously Chairman of the Board of Wabtec from 1990 to May 2013.